IanFletcher1Spatial/strigo-lab-exercises/10-create-self-serve-access-to-data-with-fme-server/exercise.md

 If you run the workspace immediately, it will use the original input Shapefile.
 However, if you select Prompt for User Parameters from the drop-down next to Run then click Run, you will be prompted to choose the input file, as well as a service date.\
 ![RunPrompt.png](https://community.safe.com/servlet/rtaImage?eid=ka14Q000000lKWI&feoid=00N30000006n8wU&refid=0EM4Q00000294Pq)

-In the Translation Parameter Values dialog that appears when the workspace is run, browse to the updated water_service_area_updated.zip,  which is available from the Files section on this article.
+In the Translation Parameter Values dialog that appears when the workspace is run, browse to the updated `water_service_area_updated.zip`,  which is in the `C:\FMEData2021\Resources\GettingStarted\Data` folder.
 This zip file contains all of the sidecar shapefile files and has a new service area that customers will have to be notified about.
 In the File Browser, change the Shapefiles (*.shp) drop-down to All File(s) to see the zip file.

 Then set the Date of Water ServiceService Date to some time within the next week.
 Finally, before clicking Run, uncheck the Save As User Parameter Default Values.
 Ignore the Destination Microsoft Excel File, we can leave it as the default for now.
 We don't want these to be saved as the default because this is just a test run to ensure the workspace is working correctly.\
 ![Prompt.png](https://community.safe.com/servlet/rtaImage?eid=ka14Q000000lKWI&feoid=00N30000006n8wU&refid=0EM4Q00000294Pv)